mach-composer/mach-composer-cli/docs/src/reference/components/azure.md

 #### Defining `outputs`

-As shown in the example above, the component needs to have an output *per endpoint* defined in order to instruct MACH how to setup Frontdoor routing.
+As shown in the example above, the component needs to have an output *per endpoint* defined in order to instruct MACH how to set up Frontdoor routing.

 This output needs to have a name in the form of `azure_endpoint_<endpoint-name>` and contain the following attributes:

 - **`address`** - (Required) The host address to route traffic to
 - `host_header` - The value to use as the host header sent to the backend.
-By default will take the value of `address`.
+By default, will take the value of `address`.
 - `http_port` -  The HTTP TCP port number.
 Possible values are between `1` - `65535`.
 Defaults to `80`.
 - `https_port` - The HTTPS TCP port number.
 Possible values are between `1` - `65535`.
 Defaults to `443`.
 - `health_probe_path` - The path to use for the Health Probe.
 If left empty, health probe won't be enabled.
 - `health_probe_protocol` - Protocol scheme to use for the Health Probe.
 Defaults to `Http`
 - `health_probe_method` - Specifies HTTP method the health probe uses when querying the service.
 Possible values include: `GET` and `HEAD`.
 Defaults to `GET`.
 - `routes` - A list of custom Frontdoor routing rules.
-By default MACH will generate one default routing rule for each component.
+By default, MACH will generate one default routing rule for each component.

 **`routes` options**